Cluster-Randomized Trials with Cross-Cluster Interference: Extensions

-It is of interest to develop designs for nonparametrically estimating $\gamma$.
+It would also be useful to develop designs for nonparametrically estimating $\gamma$.
 A preliminary proposal is the following.
-Construct clusters using $k$-medoids, denoting by $m_j$ the medoid of a cluster $C_j$.
+Given $k$ clusters, say constructed using $k$-medoids, denote by $m_j$ the centroid of a cluster $C_j$.
 Randomize clusters to the following $T$ treatment arms.
 In the 0th arm, we assign all units to control.
-In the $t$th treatment arm for $t\geq 1$, we only assign units $i$ for which $\rho(i,m) \in (t, t+1]$ to treatment, where $m$ is the medoid of the cluster in question.
+In the $t$th treatment arm for $t\geq 1$, we only assign units $i$ for which $\rho(i,m) \in (t, t+1]$ to treatment, where $m$ is the centroid of the cluster in question.
 That is, we treat only units in a ring at a certain distance from the centroid.
-Let $\hat\theta_t$ denote the difference-in-means estimate comparing average outcomes of units near medoids of clusters assigned to arm $t\geq 1$ with those assigned to arm 0.
-Then under \autoref{aani}, $\hat\theta_t$ should decay like $t^{-\gamma}$, producing a sort of ``causal variogram.''
+Let $\hat\theta_t$ denote the difference-in-means estimate comparing average outcomes of units near centroids of clusters assigned to arm $t\geq 1$ with those assigned to arm 0.
+Then under \autoref{aani}, $\hat\theta_t$ should decay like $t^{-\gamma}$, producing a sort of ``causal covariogram.''
 We may then regress $\log \hat\theta_t$ on $\log t$ to estimate $-\gamma$.